percona/k8spxc-docs/docs/backups-restore-to-new-cluster.md

             === "S3-compatible storage"

-                The `destination` key should have value composed of three parts: the `s3://` prefix, the S3 [bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html)
+                The `destination` key should have value composed of three parts: the `s3://` prefix, the S3 [bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html),
-                name, and the actual backup name, which you have already found out using the `kubectl get pxc-backup` command.
-Also you should add necessary S3 configuration keys, [same](backups-storage.md)
-                as those used to configure S3-compatible storage for backups in the `deploy/cr.yaml` file:
+                and the backup name, which you have already found out using the `kubectl get pxc-backup` command.
+Also you should add necessary S3 configuration keys, [same](backups-storage.md) as those used to configure S3-compatible storage for backups in the `deploy/cr.yaml` file:

                 ```yaml
                 ...